samueltexa/samuel-tech.com/README.md

 # samuel-tech.com
-Programming is not about what you know but what you can do
+Programming is not about what you know but what you can do.